Board of Supervisors hearing on commission streamlining is scheduled for March 17, 2026 at 3:00 p.m. Visit sfbos.org to learn more.

 Full calendarSchedule

-First and third Wednesdays of every month at 1pm.
+Updated meeting schedule: Every four months on the first Wednesday of the month at 1pm, beginning June 2026.
+Additional special meetings may be scheduled as needed.
 Meetings are held in-person in City Hall and on Webex.
 For in-person attendees, visit the meeting page below for the specific room number.

 Meeting recordings